-- Oil – Vegetable oil, canola oil, peanut oil, avocado oil and even coconut oil works.
+- Oil: Any mild oil such as vegetable oil, canola oil, peanut oil, avocado oil or coconut oil.

 - Red Bell Peppers – Sliced.
 Any color of bell pepper can be used.

-- Thai Basil – Holy basil or Italian basil can be used.
+- Thai Basil – Thai Holy basil or Italian basil can be used.

-- Sweet Soy Sauce – If I have run out of sweet soy sauce I use low sodium soy sauce or light soy sauce mixed with a pinch of sugar.
-More on sweet soy sauce below.
-Use tamari to keep this dish gluten free.
+- Sweet Soy Sauce: If you don’t have sweet soy sauce, simply mix low sodium soy sauce or light soy sauce with a pinch of sugar.
+Use tamari if you want to keep the dish gluten free.

 - Ground Black Pepper